taf5135/SomnoIRC/README.txt

 Type anything into the console to send it as a message.
 If the server is up, your message should echo back with your nickname and timestamp.
 When you want to shut down, type /logout and you should disconnect.

-If you want to talk to me about making this not a pile of trash, email me at taf5135@rit.edu.